International Seaways (NYSE:INSW) Announces Earnings Results

-International Seaways (NYSE:INSW – Get Free Report) announced its quarterly earnings results on Wednesday.
-The transportation company reported $2.92 EPS for the quarter, beating the consensus estimate of $2.38 by $0.54, Briefing.com reports.
+International Seaways (NYSE:INSW – Get Free Report) issued its earnings results on Wednesday.
+The transportation company reported $2.92 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.38 by $0.54, Briefing.com reports.
+The firm had revenue of $274.40 million for the quarter, compared to the consensus estimate of $249.12 million.
 International Seaways had a net margin of 51.92% and a return on equity of 32.03%.
-The company had revenue of $274.40 million for the quarter, compared to analyst estimates of $249.12 million.
-During the same quarter last year, the business earned $3.30 earnings per share.
-International Seaways’s revenue was down 4.4% compared to the same quarter last year.
+The business’s revenue was down 4.4% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $3.30 earnings per share.

 International Seaways Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 26th.
-Shareholders of record on Wednesday, June 12th will be given a $1.75 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 26th.
+Shareholders of record on Wednesday, June 12th will be paid a dividend of $1.75 per share.
 The ex-dividend date is Wednesday, June 12th.
-This represents a $7.00 dividend on an annualized basis and a dividend yield of 11.31%.
-This is a boost from International Seaways’s previous quarterly dividend of $1.20.
+This is a positive change from International Seaways’s previous quarterly dividend of $1.20.
+This represents a $7.00 dividend on an annualized basis and a yield of 11.31%.
 International Seaways’s payout ratio is currently 4.27%.

-In related news, CFO Jeffrey Pribor sold 1,000 shares of the firm’s stock in a transaction on Friday, March 1st.
-The shares were sold at an average price of $53.09, for a total value of $53,090.00.
-Following the transaction, the chief financial officer now directly owns 82,161 shares in the company, valued at approximately $4,361,927.49.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other International Seaways news, CFO Jeffrey Pribor sold 1,000 shares of the firm’s stock in a transaction that occurred on Friday, March 1st.
-The stock was sold at an average price of $53.09, for a total value of $53,090.00.
-Following the sale, the chief financial officer now owns 82,161 shares of the company’s stock, valued at approximately $4,361,927.49.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Douglas D. Wheat sold 3,846 shares of the company’s stock in a transaction that occurred on Thursday, March 14th.
-The stock was sold at an average price of $51.22, for a total value of $196,992.12.
-Following the transaction, the director now owns 26,056 shares of the company’s stock, valued at $1,334,588.32.
+In other news, CFO Jeffrey Pribor sold 1,000 shares of the company’s stock in a transaction dated Friday, March 1st.
+The shares were sold at an average price of $53.09, for a total transaction of $53,090.00.
+Following the completion of the sale, the chief financial officer now owns 82,161 shares of the company’s stock, valued at approximately $4,361,927.49.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, CFO Jeffrey Pribor sold 1,000 shares of International Seaways stock in a transaction on Friday, March 1st.
+The shares were sold at an average price of $53.09, for a total transaction of $53,090.00.
+Following the transaction, the chief financial officer now owns 82,161 shares in the company, valued at approximately $4,361,927.49.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CEO Lois K. Zabrocky sold 13,760 shares of the company’s stock in a transaction on Wednesday, March 6th.
+The stock was sold at an average price of $52.87, for a total value of $727,491.20.
+Following the completion of the sale, the chief executive officer now owns 148,942 shares of the company’s stock, valued at $7,874,563.54.
 The disclosure for this sale can be found here.
 Insiders sold 58,846 shares of company stock valued at $3,074,618 over the last 90 days.
-2.00% of the stock is currently owned by company insiders.
+Company insiders own 2.00% of the company’s stock.

 About International Seaways